Old Fashioned Practices from Years Gone By

 Do you feel nauseous often?
 The traditional remedies offer a quick fix.

-You can try some ginger ale or have some ginger chews or even try a drinkable form as in ginger tea to experience relief from nausea.
+You can try some ginger ale, have some ginger chews or even try a drinkable form, as in ginger tea to experience relief from nausea.

 As mentioned in WebMD, simply drinking 1/4 to 1/2 teaspoon of powdered ginger mixed in water may help soothe an upset stomach.